Platform of the Libertarian Party of Kentucky

 2.9 Money

 We oppose legal tender laws and favor free markets regarding both financial services and mediums of exchange, such as precious metals and cryptocurrencies.
-Fiat currency and the fractional reserve banking system undermine economic stability.
-This scheme eats away at the purchasing power of the people and enriches the privileged.
+Fiat currency and the fractional reserve banking system undermine economic stability and erode purchasing power.
 Therefore, we seek to end the Federal Reserve.

 2.10 Voluntary Charity